The Logotype

 Logotype Design on Canva

-The basic principles that I listed as bullet points above apply to circular designs as much as they do to straight ones.
-The one very important thing to add is that a circular design is something that starts from a visual middle and therefore the alignments should also refer to that middle, rather than the edges.
+The one thing to add to the list of rules above is that a circular design is something that starts from a visual middle and therefore the alignments should also refer to that middle, rather than the edges.

 Font Portals